 Normal arterial oxygen is approximately 75 to 100 millimeters of mercury (mm Hg).
 Values below 60 mm Hg usually indicate the need for supplemental oxygen.

-Normal pulse oximeter readings generally range from 95 to 100 percent.
+Regular pulse oximeter readings generally range from 95 to 100 percent.
 Values below 90 percent are considered low.

 What happens when you have hypoxemia?